Babar (TV series): Broadcast and home media

-The series was first premiered in 1989 on CBC and Canal Familie in Canada and HBO in the United States.
+The series was first premiered in 1989 on CBC and Canal Famille in Canada and HBO in the United States.
 Seasons 4 and 5 first aired in Canada on the Family Channel, with English-language reruns of the series later airing on the Global Television Network.

 It was subsequently rerun on Qubo from September 9, 2006 and January 14, 2007 until its closure on February 28, 2021.
 The show has been dubbed in 30 languages in over 150 countries.
-The series is currently available to stream on Peacock, Tubi, Amazon Prime Video, and Pluto TV.
+The series is currently available to stream on Peacock (before removed), Tubi, Amazon Prime Video, and Pluto TV.

 DVD releases

 In Region 2, Fremantle Home Entertainment released a three-single disc collections on DVD in the United Kingdom on May 4, 2009.

 In June 2012, Entertainment One released the complete first season on DVD in Region 1 for the very first time.